Macreall/FileWarden/README.md

 - When watchFolder is updated with a pdf, it will open a window so you can customize your filename and directory names.

-Application info:
+Benchmark info:
-- Release file is about 80 kilobytes of data
+- Exe file size is about 80 kilobytes.
-- Runtime memory usage is about 10 megabytes.
+- Runtime memory usage stays between 2 and 15 megabytes while open 24/7.